Shashank-Shet/OpenMP-man-pages/README.md

 3. Create a folder named man in your home directory.
 4. Within this directory create a new folder man3.
 Here 3 denotes the section which represents the type of pages being installed.
 5. Copy the created zip files to the folder man3.
 6. Setup `MANPATH` environment variable to search for pages in this directory.
+Do this using: `export MANPATH=$HOME/man:$MANPATH`